 As you will see in the next couple of blogs regarding how to install iron balusters, this method is more difficult.
 Still, it is by far the most secure method because the balusters are effectively sandwiched and trapped between the handrail and finished flooring.
 Not only will they not rattle or shake but the holes are clean and tight and this method adds a great deal of strength to the system.
 The small amount of epoxy or adhesive that you added to the bottom holes will gush out slightly, serving to attach the shoes down in the same step.
 Just make sure that you align the shoes while the adhesive is still wet.
 An easy way to do this is to just place a straight edge against several shoes at the same time which will align them all at once.

-If you have any questions from design through installation don’t hesitate to contact us at 888-390-7245.
-We are passionate about stairs and balustrades and always eager to assist you.
 As I mentioned I will discuss the two remaining methods in my next two blogs – How to Install Iron Balusters: Part 2 and How to Install Iron Balusters: Part 3.
 So if you are hesitant to undertake this method then read on and I’ll show you why you shouldn’t be 🙂